All Episodes

 We'll be back with more of your calls after this.

-First, okay, that on the first day of January in the year of our Lord, one thousand eight hundred and sixty-three, that's eighteen sixty-three, for all of you went to public schools, all persons held as as slaves within any state or designated part of a state.
+First, okay, that on the first day of January in the year of our Lord 1863, that's 1863, for all of you went to public schools,

-Okay, that on the first day of January in the year of our Lord, 1863, all persons held as slaves within any state or designated part of a state, the people whereof shall be in rebellion against United States, shall be then, thence forward and forever free.
+Okay, that on the first day of January in the year of our Lord, 1863, all persons held as slaves within any state or designated part of a state, the people whereof shall be in rebellion against United States shall be then, thenceforward and forever free.

-And he goes on to list those states in the emancipation proclamation, and they are Arkansas, Texas, Louisiana, except the parishes of St. Bernard, Jefferson, St. John, St. Charles, and some other uh parishes who were on the side of the Union.
+And they are Arkansas, Texas, Louisiana, except the parishes of St. Bernard, Jefferson, St. John, St. Charles, and some other parishes who were on the side of the Union.

-And then uh the other states, Mississippi, Alabama, Florida, Georgia, South Carolina, North Carolina, Virginia, except the 48 counties designated as West Virginia.
+And then the other states, Mississippi, Alabama, Florida, Georgia, South Carolina, North Carolina, Virginia, except the 48 counties designated as West Virginia.

-Uh and that's it.
+And that's it.

 Now, if you happen to be a slave in Delaware or Maryland, that was just tough.

-You were not free.
+You were not freed.

 Welcome to the show.